 Claydon House has been the seat of the Verney family since 1620.
-The present house is almost entirely 18th-century having undergone major redevelopment in 1757 and 1771 to rival the nearby manor house at Stowe.
-Today, only a fragment of the great house is still standing with its magnificent 18th-century state rooms.
+The present house is almost entirely 18th century having undergone major redevelopment in 1757 and 1771 to rival the nearby manor house at Stowe.
+Today, only a fragment of the great house is still standing with its magnificent 18th century state rooms.

 The original house consisted of two wings, just the right hand wing remains today.
-The 2nd Earl's had a taste for grandeur and lavish entertainments and so he greatly extended the house with an immense addition to the north, which almost trebled the length of the existing house.
+The 2nd Earl had a taste for grandeur and lavish entertainments and so he greatly extended the house with an immense addition to the north, which almost trebled the length of the existing house.

 Behind its facade lay an immense columned ballroom or 'Egyptian Hall', seven bays long and two storeys high.
 Between the two wings stood the rotunda with by six giant Corinthian columns on the outside, with the front door in the centre.
-This was finished by a domed cupola with a gilt pineapple on its summit.
+It was never completed internally and soon fell into disrepair.